Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Application: vertex-IRF transformation

-Recall a monoidal functor $\Rep(\GL_N) \rightarrow \HC(H)^{\gen}$ from \cref{subsect::parabolic_reduction} obtained from parabolic restriction whose monoidal structure morphisms are given by the standard dynamical twist of \cref{def::standard_dyn_twist}.
+Recall a monoidal functor $\Rep(\GL_N) \rightarrow \HC(H)^{\gen}$ from Section~\ref{subsect::parabolic_reduction} obtained from parabolic restriction whose monoidal structure morphisms are given by the standard dynamical twist of Definition~\ref{def::standard_dyn_twist}.
 In particular, there is an action of $\Rep(\GL_N)$ on the category $\RMod_{\U(\h)^{\gen}}$ of right $\U(\h)^{\gen}$-modules, whose structure morphisms are given by the standard dynamical twist.
-Likewise, there is an action of $\Rep(\GL_N)$ on the category $\RMod_{\A_{\gl_N}}$ of right modules over the center $\A_{\gl_N}$ whose structure morphisms are given by the rational Cremmer-Gervais twist of \cref{def::cremmer_gervais}.
-Also recall the Harish-Chandra homomorphism $\A_{\gl_{n}} \rightarrow \U(\h)$.
-To show that there is a vertex-IRF transformation between them, it is enough to prove by \cref{thm::vertex-irf} (or, rather, generic version thereof) that the natural functor $- \otimes_{\A_{\gl_N}} \U(\h)^{\gen}\colon \RMod_{\A_{\gl_N}} \rightarrow \RMod_{\U(\h)^{\gen}}$ is a functor of module categories.
+Likewise, there is an action of $\Rep(\GL_N)$ on the category $\RMod_{\Z_{\gl_N}}$ of right modules over the center $\Z_{\gl_N}$ whose structure morphisms are given by the rational Cremmer--Gervais twist of Definition~\ref{def::cremmer_gervais}.
+Also recall the Harish-Chandra homomorphism $\A_{\gl_{N}} \rightarrow \U(\h)$.
+To show that there is a vertex-IRF transformation between them, it is enough to prove by Theorem~\ref{thm::vertex-irf} (or, rather, generic version thereof) that the natural functor $- \otimes_{\Z_{\gl_N}} \U(\h)^{\gen}\colon \RMod_{\Z_{\gl_N}} \rightarrow \RMod_{\U(\h)^{\gen}}$ is a functor of module categories.